 I often think about my first mindfulness experience, long before that word—mindfulness—entered my vocabulary.
 I was eight or nine, and my dad told me to pick a cloud in the sky, and to just breathe, wait, and watch for it to disappear.

-I’ve been returning to this practice in recent years with my own son, and reflecting on its power in a number of ways.
+I’ve been returning to mindfulness in nature in recent years with my own son, and reflecting on its power in a number of ways.

 For one thing, it connects us immediately with the natural world, and allows us to simply appreciate its beauty.
 The beauty of nature inspires awe, which we know from the research boosts happiness, generosity, even compassion and connection.
 It also connects us with the natural rhythms of the world, allowing us to step out of clock time and into what I think of as earth time.